SDraw/ml_mods_vrc/ml_arh/README.md

 Enabled by default.
 Toggles for avatar height and pose height are available in UIExpansionKit's mods settings tab.

 # Notes
+* Default height is set in worlds that don't allow risky functions
 * Usage of mods breaks ToS of VRChat and can lead to ban.
 Use at your own risk.